 Want to have your container building fitted out in a factory, then shipped to your building site ready to assemble?
 You can do that.
 Would you rather work on your containers as a DIY project, spreading your construction over months or even years, while knowing that your building will be safe and secure through it all?
 You can do that too.

+Container houses offer tons of possibilities and flexibility for before, during, and after construction.
 We highly recommend homeowners and other interested parties explore some of the interesting options this flexibility gives you by reading Eight Ways the Flexibility of Containers Will Blow Your Mind.

 It’s no secret that we’re big fans of shipping containers.
 However, we want to be as objective as possible and help you make good, well-informed decisions about using shipping containers.